freedombox/FreedomBox/doc/dev/tutorial/components.rst

         self.add(daemon)

-The first argument to instantiate the :class:`~plinth.daemon.Daemon` class is a unique ID.
+The first argument to instantiate the :class:`~freedombox.daemon.Daemon` class is a unique ID.
 The second is the name of the `systemd
 <https://www.freedesktop.org/wiki/Software/systemd/>`_ unit file which manages
 the daemon.
 The final argument is the list of ports that this daemon listens on.
 This information is used to check if the daemon is listening on the expected